QOOlajide/Terminal-Coding-Agent/README.md

 # Terminal Coding Agent

-A TypeScript terminal application built with modern CLI tools.
+A powerful TypeScript terminal application that lets you browse and reference project files using intuitive "@" mentions.
+Built with modern CLI tools for a seamless coding experience.

-## Features
+## ✨ Features

 - 🚀 TypeScript with strict type checking
-- 🎨 Colored terminal output with chalk
+- 🎨 Beautiful colored terminal output with chalk
-- 💬 Interactive prompts with inquirer
+- 📁 **File browser with autocomplete** - search and filter files as you type
+- 💬 **@ File mentions** - reference files naturally in your commands
+- ✏️ **Auto-open in editor** - selected files open directly in Cursor/VS Code
 - 📦 Modern ES modules support
 - 🔧 Hot reload development with tsx

-## Prerequisites
+## 📋 Prerequisites

 - Node.js 18+
 - npm or yarn
+- Cursor or VS Code (for file opening)

-## Installation
+## 🚀 Installation

 1. Clone the repository
 2. Install dependencies: